cloudberrydb/cloudberrydb/vagrant/README.md

   use to 2.
 Again, feel free to change this number based on the machine that you have.
 * Notice the parameter `config.vm.synced_folder`.
-This configuration requests that the code you checked out into the directory `gpdb` be mounted as `/gpdb` in the virtual machine.
+This configuration requests that the code you checked out get mounted as `/gpdb` in the virtual machine.
   More on this later below.

 Once the command above (`vagrant up`) returns, we are ready to start the virtual machine.
 Type in the following command into the terminal window